skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 If not there, then where?

 They are stored in something called _auxiliary slots_;
-basically a map,
+basically a map inside the `VirtualFrame`.
-whose keys are instances of the `FrameSlot` class, and the values are the current values of the local variables.
-You create instances of the `FrameSlot` class by using another class, `FrameDescriptor`.
+The keys of that map historically were instances of a class called `FrameSlot`.
+However, that class has been removed in GraalVM version `22`, and now the map is indexed by integers, the same way function arguments are.
+These integer indexes are related to another important class, `FrameDescriptor`.

 The frame descriptor can be thought of as containing the static analysis information about a frame.
 For example, in the following JavaScript function: